 Option 1: Let us do the work

 The easiest way to score rock-bottom prices is to let us find them for you.
-As they begin, check back here for links to the top deals we’ve found.
+We’ve already begun tracking deals—and some of them are quite good.

 The other option is to strike out on your own.
 It’s not hard if you’re prepared—you just need to set aside time for it.
 Even then, you can zip pretty fast through all websites, circulars, forum posts, and email newsletters if you follow these tips.